mdn/infra/k8s/clusters/eks/README.md

 $ aws eks update-kubeconfig --name <Name of your cluster> --region <Your region>
 ```

+## Things to do once cluster has been setup
+1. Install cluster autoscaler
+2. Install metrics server

 ## Tips and tricks
 The context name that you get from `aws eks update-kubeconfig` is just an ARN, and it might be helpful to just name to something more recognizable